-My retirement property helped me through the pandemic
+My retirement community helped me through the pandemic

 Posted 5th May 2021

-Well they say you can never know what’s round the corner and the past year and a half has certainly shown that.
-There have been changes to everyday life no one could have ever envisaged pre Covid-19.
+They say you can never know what’s round the corner and the recent pandemic has certainly shown that.
+There have been changes to everyday life no one could have ever envisaged before the chaos of Covid-19.

 Our residents are all aged over 60 and this is the age group where many were told to shield.
 Others felt they needed to self-isolate to protect themselves from the virus as it is the older age groups that are more vulnerable to serious illness.

 What many found during this time is living in a retirement community was a real lifeline.
 Having people living close by who they could socialise with was often a key factor in deciding whether to move into such a community in the first place.
 But during the pandemic this has helped people get through the months of isolation from family and friends.